-One Hour Outside (#OneHourOutside) is my idea/challenge/campaign to get you outside more – quite simply, for one hour every day.
+One Hour Outside (#OneHourOutside) is my idea/challenge/project to get you outside more – for quite simply, although not limited to, one hour every day.
 I want to encourage people to spend a little bit of time outside, in the fresh air and natural light, on a daily basis (yes, whatever the weather!).

 Many people will tell you that you never look back on life and remember the time you spent in the office, or the time you got up early to fold up all the washing, and especially not the time you spent all day watching whatever must-see television series was on at the time.
 It’s the time spent outside that we remember.
 And it’s so true.
 Even as an adult, it is the time spent outside in the fresh air, the views and the experiences that being outside lead to are what I remember more than anything else.

 One Hour Outside was born the moment that I spat my tea across the meeting room at Ordnance Survey headquarters just about a year ago.
 I did my best not to spit my tea out, you understand, but I’m not sure I managed it, I may have dribbled a little.
 I’d gone to meet the team at Ordnance Survey and was listening to a presentation on their GetOutside project, a campaign to encourage the people of Great Britain to spend more time outside, for which I am now a very proud champion, and have been for four years.